-- 35. At the outset the Committee defined a set of ten basic options which would be tested in the modelling process.
-These were: - Free-flowing Roading: provide sufficient road capacity to meet demand at all times. - Improved Roading: provide sufficient road capacity to meet off-peak demand and targeted improvements to remove local peak period bottlenecks. - Modern Public Transport Systems: provide high quality public transport systems (including new methods like light rail) and implement pricing, parking levies, land-use policies supportive of public transport. - Removal of operational subsidies: undertake investment either for road or passenger transport, to meet demand subject to available capital.
-All passenger subsidies on transport are removed.
+At the outset, the Committee defined a set of ten basic options which would be tested in the modelling process.
+These were:

-- Improved Public Transport System: enhance the existing public transport system through bus priority systems and improved interchanges with some road capacity restraints imposed. - Mixed Investment: improve roading and improve public transport strategies. - Low Fares: enhance the public transport system through higher frequencies and low fares with selective road improvements and parking controls. - Decentralisation: this is like the mixed investment strategy but with a strong emphasis on developing the sub-regional centres at the expense of Wellington. - Economically Efficient Pricing: again based on the mixed investment strategy but with a pricing regime that reflects the true cost of travel, including congestion and externalities. - Laissez Faire: whatever qualifies for funding, roads or public transport is built. - 34.
-The impact of topographical limitations meant that the concept of "packages" or sets of proposals designed to improve the entire arterial network, became central to the modeling process. - Each package was ranked against each objective in terms of how the strategy performed against the identified performance indicators.
+- Free-flowing Roading: provide sufficient road capacity to meet demand at all times. - Improved Roading: provide sufficient road capacity to meet off-peak demand and targeted improvements to remove local peak period bottlenecks. - Modern Public Transport Systems: provide high quality public transport systems (including new methods like light rail) and implement pricing, parking levies and landuse policies supportive of public transport. - Removal of Operational Subsidies: undertake investment either for road or passenger transport to meet demand subject to available capital.
+All passenger subsidies on transport are removed. - Improved Public Transport Systems: enhance the existing public transport system through bus priority systems and improved interchanges with some road capacity restraints imposed. - Mixed Investment: improve roading and improve public transport strategies. - Low Fares: enhance the public transport system through higher frequencies and low fares with selective road improvements and parking controls. - Decentralisation: this is like the mixed investment strategy but with a strong emphasis on developing the sub-regional centres at the expense of Wellington. - Economically Efficient Pricing: again, based on the mixed investment strategy but with a pricing regime that reflects the true cost of travel, including congestion and externalities. - Laissez Faire: whatever qualifies for funding, roads or public transport is built.

+The impact of topographical limitations meant that the concept of "packages" or sets of proposals designed to improve the entire arterial network, became central to the modeling process.
+Projects that do not affect network capacity were not included in this analysis.
+They were added to the final package because other technical analysis demonstrated that they helped achieve at least one of the objectives, such as safety, in a cost effective manner.

+Each package was ranked against each objective in terms of how the Strategy performed against the identified performance indicators.
 Packages were then either refined, combined or deleted depending on their overall performance against the objectives.
-The new packages were then evaluated in the same way so that after several iterations packages that performed well against each of the objectives were identified.
-In addition network capacity issues were specifically identified in the evaluation of each package and this was used to refine the package in subsequent iterations.
-This process is covered in more detail in the four Strategy Scenario Modelling Reports identified in the appendix.
+The new packages were then evaluated in the same way so that after several iterations, packages that performed well against each of the objectives were identified.
+In addition, network capacity issues were specifically identified in the evaluation of each package and this was used to refine the package in subsequent iterations.
+This process is covered in more detail in the four Strategy Scenario Modelling Reports identified in appendix 1.